 Scott Farm is an orchard in Dummerston, VT where they continue to grow over 70 different kinds of apples, helping preserve old heirloom varieties with their unique flavors, textures, and names.

-Scott Farm’s orchardist, Zeke Goodband, has developed a collection of heirloom trees through his travels to old abandoned New England orchards and travels to Europe, going as far as Kazakhstan, the birthplace of apples.
+Scott Farm has developed a collection of heirloom trees through travels to old abandoned New England orchards and travel to Europe, going as far as Kazakhstan, the birthplace of apples.
 These heirloom apples come with fascinating stories.
 Lady Apples, for example, are a small and fragrant apple popular during the Roman Empire.
 During the Renaissance period, women would keep Lady Apples tucked away in their bosoms and use them as a breath freshener.